ome/omero-figure/docs/figure_file_format.rst

         {
             // for 'time', 'x', 'y', 'width' and 'height', decimal precision
             // can be specified in 3rd position (here 2)
-            // 'time' can also be given a frame index as the zero timepoint after a '-' sign "text": "Time (s): [time.secs.2-3]",
+            // 'time' can be relative to a frame, specified after a '-' sign (here 3) "text": "Time (s): [time.secs.2-3]",
             "size": "12",
             "position": "topright",